FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/docs/test.md

 You can see that the status is Draft which means that it is not sent to the reviewers yet.
 Additionally, you have the possibility to delete this application if it was not delivered for validation yet.
 If you click on **Fill** button in the **Company information** box, the form requests you to introduce the name and logo of the company, address, city, country and contact email.
-All of them all mandatory to validate your **FIWARE-ready** IoT Device.
+All of them all mandatory to validate your _"FIWARE-Ready"_ IoT Device.
 If you click on **Fill** button in the **Solution/Service information** box, the form request you to fill in the technical detail about your solution in order that the reviewers can validate the solution.
 It is very important that you provide the URL to download software drivers/libraries/components, tutorial and guidelines facilitating the integration with FIWARE.